danielbarbosa-developer/Video_Monitoring_Back-end/README.md

 https://localhost:5001/swagger/index.html
 http://localhost:5000/swagger/index.html

 You will have an interface for testing the API, as well as information about schemas and available methods.
-You can find more information about the API by accessing the README file in the Backend.WebApi folder.

 ## Running Tests

 Automated tests have been developed to ensure software quality.
 To run the tests, type the command below in the main directory of the solution: